 Simple English definitions for legal terms

-Read a random definition: UCC battle of the forms
+Read a random definition: educational neglect

 Leges tributae are laws passed in ancient Rome by an assembly of people called comitia tributa.
 This assembly was made up of different tribes and was responsible for electing lower-ranking officials.
 Women were not allowed to participate in these assemblies.
 There were other assemblies in ancient Rome, such as comitia centuriata and comitia curiata, which had different functions and were made up of different groups of people.
 The comitia tributa was particularly active in passing laws during the later Roman republic.